Edge Erasures and Chordal Graphs: Exposed edges in chordal graphs: erasures and edge connectivity

-\begin{thm} If $G$ is a chordal graph, then every exposed edge of $G$ is contained in a cycle of exposed edges. \end{thm} \begin{proof} It is simple to check that the lemma holds when $G$ is either complete or has no more than four vertices.
+\begin{theorem} If $G$ is a chordal graph, then every connected component of $\exposed G$ is $2$-edge connected. \end{theorem} \begin{proof} It is simple to check that the theorem holds when $G$ is either complete or has no more than four vertices.
 Now suppose that $G$ is a counterexample with a minimal number of vertices (so $|G| \geq 5$).

-Notice that $G$ is then bridgeless since if $e \in E(G)$ is a bridge, then $e$ is not exposed by definition and the connected components of $G - e$ have fewer vertices.
-However, every exposed edge in $G$ is an exposed edge in some component and so is in a cycle of exposed edges in that component by induction, which necessarily does not include $e$ since $e$ is a bridge.
+First, we claim that $G$ has no facet edges.
+By \Cref{lem:bridge}, it suffices to verify that $G$ is bridgeless.
+Suppose $e$ were a bridge (and hence not exposed in $G$).
+Applying \Cref{lem:crucial_observations} with $S=\{e\}$, we have that $\exposed G = \exposed{(G-e)}$.
+Now, the connected components of $G - e$ each have fewer vertices than $G$, implying that all exposed edges in $G-e$ occur in cycles.
+It follows that $G$ could not have been a counter-example---a contradiction.

-Now since $G$ is chordal, \Cref{thm:chordal} allows us to find non-adjacent simplicial vertices $u,v \in G$.
+Since $G$ is chordal, \Cref{thm:chordal} allows us to find non-adjacent simplicial vertices $u,v \in G$.
 Then $G - u$ has fewer vertices and so every exposed edge of $G-u$ is contained in a cycle of exposed edges in $G-u$.
 Notice that for vertices $x,y \in G-u$, we have that